It's 2015. Everyone knows the importance of recycling items from plastics, paper, glass, and metals, to junk cars, jewelry, tires, and other items.

 5- Rot (compost) the rest (fruit peels, lint, hair, floor sweepings etc).

-So, contrary to what most people think, the Zero Waste lifestyle is not about recycling more, but less, by preventing waste from coming into our home in the first place!
+So, contrary to what most people think, the Zero Waste lifestyle is not about recycling more, but less, by preventing waste from coming into our homes in the first place!

-ANSWER: As for a top recycling tip in 2015, we’d say recycle every day.
-It doesn’t matter how big or how small your item is, just find a way.
+ANSWER: As for a top recycling tip in 2015, we’d say recycle daily.
+It doesn’t matter how big or small your item is, just find a way.
 One of the major themes of our website RecycleScene.com is that small actions add up.
-Throwing something in the right bin, your trip to the recycling center, or mailing in an item to a national program- it all makes a difference.
+Throwing something in the right bin, taking a trip to the recycling center, or mailing in an item to a national program- it all makes a difference.
 There are all sorts of things you probably throw out not realizing that there is a way to recycle instead and once you get into practicing every day, you’ll find your creativity around how to recycle grows and grows.

-While still attending college, the founder, Tom Szaky, had an idea which has turned into Terracycle, one of the fastest growing green companies in the world.
+While still attending college, the founder, Tom Szaky, had an idea that has turned into Terracycle, one of the fastest-growing green companies in the world.
 Terracycle strives to be a driving force behind increasing environmental awareness and action.

-ANSWER: While not necessarily ‘recycling,’ composting is one of the most beneficial things you can do for the environment.
-Compost your food and other organic waste, like yard trimmings, if you can.
-As of the EPA’s most recent report on Municipal Solid Waste, yard trimmings and food waste make up almost 30% of what we send to landfills every year.
-When organic waste rots in an oxygen-deprived landfill, it generates methane – a greenhouse gas 20 times more potent than carbon dioxide.
-“Composting diverts this organic waste from the landfill completely, providing you with a nutritive ingredient for your plants or garden in the process
+ANSWER: While not necessarily 'recycling,' composting is one of the most beneficial things you can do for the environment.
+Compost your food and other organic waste, like yard trimmings, if possible.
+As to the EPA's most recent report on Municipal Solid Waste, yard trimmings, and food waste make up almost 30% of what we send to landfills every year.
+When organic waste rots in an oxygen-deprived landfill, it generates methane - a greenhouse gas 20 times more potent than carbon dioxide.
+"Composting diverts this organic waste from the landfill completely, providing you with a nutritive ingredient for your plants or garden.

 ERI is the largest recycler of electronic waste in the world, with locations serving every corner of the United States.
 ERI has a wide range of recycling programs for business and residential customers, including guaranteed data destruction of used electronics that contain sensitive information, with certificates of destruction issued to clients.

 ANSWER: As technological innovations increase, consumers must responsibly recycle their electronic devices in order to protect their digital security and the environment.
-This means making sure their chosen recycler is certified by e-Stewards and R2, as well as offers verification of data destruction.
-It’s to the benefit of everyone to make sure your devices don’t end up in the trash!
+This means ensuring their chosen recycler is certified by e-Stewards and R2 and offers verification of data destruction.
+It’s to everyone's benefit to ensure your devices aren’t in the trash!

 ANSWER: My top recycling tip for 2015 is 'Recycle for Charity'

-At Empties Please we recycle printer cartridge for schools and charity and donate the money raised back to them.
+At Empties Please we recycle printer cartridges for schools and charity and donate the money raised back to them.